wwk-gif/SAMF/README.md

 ---

 ## Environment
-The MACWT code has been implemented and tested in the following development environment:
+The SAMF code has been implemented and tested in the following development environment:

 - Python == 3.10
 - PyTorch == 2.2.2+cu118